 Mark A. Wellons is a row crop and livestock farmer in Johnston County who serves as a board member for multiple closely held farming entities and as vice chairman for Tobacco Associates, a commodity organization.
-He also serves as chairman of the NC Farm Bureau's Energy and Transportation Committee as well as the R. Flake Shaw Scholarship Committee.
-Mr. Wellons was elected in 2020 and began his tenure as a director on January 1, 2021.
+He also serves on the boards of North Carolina Farm Bureau, as chairman of the NC Farm Bureau's Energy and Transportation Committee as well as the R. Flake Shaw Scholarship Committee.